rieckpil/progmot/content/post/one-year-course-release.md

 I've personally worked through several online courses and enjoy learning new techniques and tools this way.
 For most of these courses I preferred to code along with the speaker and immediately try out things in my IDE.

-When it came to exercises or assignments, I usually ignored them as they were sometimes too simple or somehow already covered by me coding along.
+When these only courses had exercises or assignments at the end of each lesson, I usually ignored them as they were sometimes too simple or somehow already covered by me coding along.

-That was the main reason to not include any specific coding task after each lesson.
-Personal preference and the additional effort to come up with great exercise material.

-If you are eager to learn this topic, you'll try to apply the learnings as soon as possible.
+That was the main reason to not include any specific coding task after each lesson of the Testing Spring Boot Applications Masterclass.
+I thought that if you are eager to learn this topic, you'll try to apply the learnings as soon as possible.
 Otherwise, it's shallow learning and if you're not motivated, exercises might also not help that much.

-Code along in your pace if you prefer.
-I would have done this somehow differently.
-One of the best ways to transfer knowledge is to actually apply the learnings.

-Looking back, I would have at least .
+It seems that not everyone shares this point of view and some course participants already asked for a more guided approach.
+Looking back, I would have thought more about exercises, quizzes and assignments.

+When it comes to learning new things, the best way to put it is in the words of Benjamin Franklin:

 > Tell me and I forget, teach me and I may remember, involve me and I learn - Benjamin Franklin

-As I did not create a physical product that is already shipped to customers, I can still add exercises afterward.
+As I did not create a physical product that is already shipped to customers, I can still add these exercises afterward.

 ### Start earlier

 I guess this is a learning we all make after we've accomplished something outside our comfort zone.
-Seeing how "easy" it was in retrospect, makes us wonder why we did not start earlier.
+Seeing how easy it was in retrospect, makes us wonder why we did not start earlier.
 Most of my _fear_ when creating content (both text and videos) in the Internet was what will others think when they see it.

-I never actively showed them my project and let them naturally find out.
-In the end, I don't care at all what they think.
+When I created my blog or uploaded my first video I never actively showed anyone my project and let them naturally find out.
+In the end, I don't care at all what they think (except constructive feedback).

 As long as I'm having fun doing it and see benefit for a greater audience I'm set.

-If you would ask me now for advice when the right timing for creating your first article, first YouTube video or online course, the answer would be simple: "Right now".
+If you asked me now for advice when the right timing for creating your first article, first YouTube video or online course, the answer would be simple: Right now.

 ### Spend less or spent the money better on display ads

-Seeing the sales coming in, I also started to create ads on various platforms (Google Search, Twitter, Facebook and LinkedIn).
-I thought that I just have enough firepower (aka. money) for ads and .
-Live the dream where the CPA (cost per acquisition) is less than the generated revenue.
+Seeing the sales coming in, I also started to create ads on various platforms like Google Search, Twitter, Facebook and LinkedIn.
+I thought that if I just have enough firepower (aka. money) for ads I'll create a money machine.

+Living the dream where the CPA (cost per acquisition) is less than the generated revenue.

 That didn't work - at least not for cold leads and a $150+ product.

 The advertising domain was completely new to me and the (sometimes complex) user interfaces to create new campaigns confused me.
-With each

-But this doesn't work for a ($150+) product.
-The chance that a cold lead (someone who doesn't know you) will click the ad and immediately buy is rather low.
+I had to burn some cash until I had the campaign setup right and was targeting the right audience.

+My first ads on Facebook, Twitter and LinkedIn were trying to create sales for the Masterclass.
+While these ads brought visitors to my site, nobody immediately converted.
+Which is completely understandable for cold leads and a $150+ product.

-After spending over $2k+ for various platforms I'm not longer directly advertising the course.
-I'm still running display ads but they make my target audience aware of some of my free courses to get in touch.
+After spending over $2k+ for various platforms I'm no longer advertising the Masterclass directly.
+This amount of money might seem huge, but almost 50% was spent on learning how advertising works.

+I'm still running display ads, but follow a different approach.
+With display ads, I make my target audience aware of my content and what my site is all about.
 If they like the content, they might sooner or later convert into a course participant for my Masterclass.

-Well, I did not spent that much on ads on Google, Facebook, Twitter and Facebook but I'd definitely do it differently.
-While 50% of the money spent was also required to learn how the different advertisement platform works, with the rest I was trying to make sales.
-I always had this desired picture in place where you have your online course funnel and if you feed with enough visitors, a small percentage will finally convert and you somewhat a perpetuum mobile.
-You make more money on your course sales than your CPA (Cost per Acquisition) is.
-While this is defiantly achievable, I did not come close to it.
-What definitely did not work for me was sending cold leads to a $100+ product and expect them to convert.
-What did work however, is to get some initial leads and move them up the value ladder.
-There are more or less four types of potential course participants:
+While this is a slower sales process, it's more sustainable, and I can generate leads for one of my free testing course for about $0.50.

+I learned (from this excellent book) that there are more or less four types of leads:

 1. The potential course participant is not aware that they have a problem (aka.
 I don't write tests)
 2. The potential course participant is aware that they have a problem (aka.
-I try to write tests but fail to get the setup correct and am constantly frustrated)
+I try to write tests but fail to get the setup correct and I'm constantly frustrated)
 3. The potential course participant is aware of you as a content creator (aka.
 I know that Philip is creating some content about Java and Spring and have read one or two articles from him)
 4. Being aware that you sell an online course that helps to fix this problem (aka.
 I know that Philip offers the Testing Spring Boot Applications Masterclass, that will help me write better tests -> Ka-Ching $$$)

 ### Read more on this topic and connect more to other content creators

-You don't have to explore everything on your own.
+You don't have to explore the entire everything on your own.
+You don't have to make all the mistakes on our own.

 Most of the stuff has already been done by others.
-Ask them for adivce and help.
+Ask them for advice and help.
 Ask them what they'd done differently if they'd start from scratch again.
+Ask them which tools they use and how their setup looks like.
+I'm pretty sure most creators are happy to share insights and help you get started.

 Read other and join communities like Blogging For Devs.
-Get around like-minded people for both tips and motivation.
+Get around like-minded people for both support and motivation.

-### Don't get drained in the dopamine cycle
+### Don't get drained in the sales dopamine cycle

 Seeing sales come in almost daily, this started as a dopamine kick.
 I soon eagerly checked my mails after work (I never check my mails first thing in the morning) and was hoping to see some order information in my inbox.

-I somehow connected my happiness to how many.
+I somehow connected my happiness to how many sales I made.
 There were weeks where not one course .
 In the beginning I tried to run temporary discount campaigns to see at least some sales coming in.
 I stopped this as I didn't want to screw existing customers just for the purpose that I see these lously sale graph go up.
 That's not worth it.
 If your product is good and you have a sales funnel, it's only a matter of time until a new course user joins.
 This sales ambition might drain your creative resources.

 ## What's next?

 In our fast pace development world (fortunately the Java ecosystem is not that fast pacing as JavaScript) content ages and get outdated over the years.
 New libraries, tools and techniques pop up that make some lessons outdated or not a best practices anymore.

 That's why I'm constantly trying to be up-to-date.
 As the testing topic is also the main focus area of my blog that's no problem.
-Furthermore, projects for clients also ensure it get enough hands-on.
+Furthermore, projects for clients as a freelancer also ensure I get enough hands-on.

 Whenever there's something new and worth mentioning, I'll add a new lesson to the course.
 If there's something outdated or I would do something entirely different, then I'll replace a video.